tadorfer/protlearn/README.md

 </p>

 This illustration shows how AAIndex3 is computed, using 'ARN' as a sample sequence.
-It also shows that this index contains both lower triangular as well as square matrices.
+As with AAIndex2, is also contains both lower triangular as well as square matrices.
 It is highly recommended to `standardize` the data if the resulting dataframe is intended to serve as input to a classifier/regressor.

 For more information --> `help(aaindex3)`